blend2d/blend2d/CONTRIBUTING.md

     break;
   }

-  // If the defaul should never be reached, mark it so:
+  // If the default should never be reached, mark it so:
   default:
     BL_NOT_REACHED();
 }